JesseTNRoberts/Introduction-to-PLC-Automation/README.md

 This repository houses the associated exercise files for the open course on PLC based automation developed at Tennessee Technological University.

-For information about each lab, refer to the associated text book in this repository.
+For information about each lab, refer to the associated textbook.
+The book is available as a PDF at the author's website [here](https://www.jessetnroberts.com/files/Introduction_to_PLC_Automation.pdf).

 ## Exercises